Microsoft-community/Community-website/wiki/Installing-drivers-and-fix-them.md

  1. Download Windows using a working computer: [Downloading Windows](https://msft.chat/wiki/downloading-windows.html)
  2. Next, to install Windows, follow this guide: [Installing Windows](https://msft.chat/wiki/installing-windows.html)

-::: tip Note
+::: Tip note:
-Note: During the installation process, you may be asked to enter a licence key.
+During the installation process, you may be asked to enter a licence key.
 If you don't have one, you can click Skip or "I don't have a product key" and Windows will automatically reactivate later.
 If you were previously signed in with a Microsoft account, you may need to sign in with the same account again.
 :::